-After recognizing the amazing marketing potential in influencer collaborations in 2017, the influencer industry has become unstoppable with more and more people joining the group and gaining a following.
+After recognizing the amazing marketing potential in influencer collaborations in 2017, the influencer industry has become unstoppable.
+More and more people are joining up and gaining a following.

-Of course, brands have jumped on this trend very quickly, sometimes being unsure which way to go.
-This can result in campaigns that just don’t get enough traction…you’ve might have seen or even taken part in some of these promotions.
-We know, it gets quite confusing when it comes to influencer partnerships, being such a new and constantly changing marketing technique.
+Of course, brands have jumped on this trend very quickly.
+Though sometimes being unsure which way to go.
+This can result in campaigns that just don’t get enough traction.
+You might have seen or even taken part in some of these.
+We know, it gets quite confusing when it comes to influencer partnerships.

-Although there is no universal rule to separate the three main categories, micro-influencers are called the “everyday” influencers with anywhere between 3k-50k followers.
-On the other side, mid-tier followers range from 50k-500k, and macro-influencers have a following over that number, often reaching millions of people with every single post.
+There is no universal rule to separate the three main categories.
+However, micro-influencers are called the “everyday” influencers with anywhere between 3k-50k followers.
+On the other side, mid-tier followers range from 50k-500k.
+And macro-influencers have a following over that number, often reaching millions of people with every single post.